ThirstyHead/taiko-book/README.md

 This books takes a very practical, code-first approach to solving common problems using Taiko, a browser-automation DSL.

+A PDF version of the latest draft can be found in /dist/book.pdf.

 ## Building the book
 This book was written in Asciidoctor.
 This project assumes that you have Asciidoctor installed locally, as well as Asciidoctor PDF.